Map

 |---|---|---|

 In the Fields variant, click Edit to flip every field into edit mode.
-Change values, then click Done β only changed fields are sent back to Salesforce.
-The change updates the byte's metadata, the search index, and the filter property cache automatically.
+Change values, then click Done — only changed fields are sent back to Salesforce.
+The update applies to the byte's metadata, the search index, and the filter property cache automatically.

 Mosaic offers two complementary search surfaces.